nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 ![Figure 11](Figure11.png)

-By clicking **Full Screen**, the user is allowed to display their output in fullscreen.
-By appending #fullscreen at the end of the Chart Lab URL you can open the  configuration in full-screen mode.
-In addition, Full Screen hides the Chart Lab features.
+By clicking **Full Screen**, the user is allowed to display their visualization in fullscreen.
+Full Screen hides the Chart Lab features.
 To return to the standard Chart Lab view, press **Esc**.

 Clicking the information icon takes you to **[Portal Settings](https://axibase.com/products/axibase-time-series-database/visualization/widgets/portal-settings/)** documentation.
 This tab contains configuration settings and examples.